Better Not Younger Wake Up Call Style Memory Mousse

 Glycerin is the name for this ingredient in American English.
 British English uses Glycerol/Glycerine.

 Learn more about GlycerinPropane is a gas derived from petroleum and natural gas.
-It is used as a propellant.
+In cosmetics, its only used as an aerosol propellant (it pushes your product out of the can when you press the nozzle).

 Learn more about Cetearyl AlcoholPhenoxyethanol is a preservative that has germicide, antimicrobial, and aromatic properties.
 Studies show that phenoxyethanol can prevent microbial growth.
 By itself, it has a scent that is similar to that of a rose.